-To assure the continued strength of the programs within the School of Counseling, several types of ongoing evaluation procedures are maintained throughout the academic year.
+To assure the continued strength of the programs within the university, several types of ongoing evaluation procedures are maintained throughout the academic year.

-Student participation plays an essential role in institutional decisions affecting student interest and welfare.
-Throughout the academic year, students can provide feedback to their course instructor and to Richmont through email, telephone, and in-person appointments with their course instructor or advisor.
+Student input plays an essential role in institutional decisions affecting student life and welfare.
+Throughout the academic year, students provide feedback to their course instructor and to Richmont through email, telephone, and in-person appointments.

 Students are also consistently surveyed regarding all major components of the institution as well as individual courses.
-This feedback is utilized to make general improvements and is given to the individual instructors to make adjustments to improve courses.
+This feedback is utilized to make general improvements and is given to the individual instructors to make adjustments in order to improve courses.
 These student surveys are typically completed online.